The Essential Guide to Visiting Lake Tahoe in Winter

 Where to Stay in Lake Tahoe

 The Jeffrey Hotel – Located in South Lake Tahoe not far from the shore and Fallen Leaf Lake, this mid-range hotel makes for a lovely winter escape.
-They have a range of rooms suitable for many group sizes, some of the rooms even come equipped with their own fireplace!
-Click here to check availability
+They have a range of rooms suitable for many group sizes, some of the rooms even have a fireplace!

-Black Bear Lodge – For those looking for a lodge-style experience, this hotel has a range of both rooms and cottages to choose from.
-They can accommodate larger families as well as couples, all rooms have their own fireplace and some even have a hot tub!
-Click here to check availability
+Black Bear Lodge – For those looking for a lodge-style experience, this hotel has a wonderful array of cottages and traditional rooms available.
+They can accommodate larger families as well as couples, all rooms have their own crackling fireplace and some even come with a hot tub!

 Not quite what you’re looking for?
 Click here to browse other options near Lake Tahoe!